baens/baens.net/resume.md

 * Docker

 ## Technologies
+* Oracle
 *

 ## Accomplishments
 * Presented at an internal conference called TechKno on "Docker"
 * Was a major part of an internal tech evangelist team trying to change Overstock's culture to use more microservices.
 We advocated more adoption of Docker and Continuous Deployment.
 While the team may have not reach its goals, a lot of the practices were still be used and self adoption was.
 * Was a major part of creating a Node.js platform for Overstock.
-This was major because at the time of my arrival, only Java was used as the deployment technology.
+This was a major accomplisment because at the time of my arrival, only Java was used as the deployment technology.
 Node.js broke a lot of barriers that allowed other technologies to also be adopted.
-By November 2016, the majority of HTML pages were being rendered with a Node.js service and even went through multiple Black Fridays.
+By November 2016, the majority of HTML pages were being rendered with a Node.js service.
+The platform even surived multiple Black Fridays without a major problem.
 * Contributed to the main application that severed up Overstock.com.
 * I architected and implemented with a team a CMS system that was needed for business to create content needed for the site without having to get a developer completely involved.
 The system was comprised of a React SPA internal website.
 A Java API Service interacting with a Oracle database.
 And a NodeJS server side rendering service.
 I was heavily involved with every piece of the system, and wrote the entire rendering and API.
 * Started introducing a new architecture paradigm where universal rendering applications (NodeJS/React) are introduced in a very Java heavy monolithic architecture.
 This involved creating tools, systems, patterns, and training materials for other developers to use.